Temporary Emigration

 Markovian temporary emigration

 This is the general case, where \(\gamma' \neq \gamma''\).
-Whether an animal is absent this period depends on whether it was absent last period.
-An animal that was unavailable last time is more likely to still be unavailable now (high \(\gamma'\)), while an animal that was available last time has a lower probability of having left (low \(\gamma''\)).
+Whether an animal is absent this period leans on whether it was absent last period.
+One that was away last time is more likely to still be away now (high \(\gamma'\)), while one that was around last time has only a small chance of having wandered off (low \(\gamma''\)).

 Random temporary emigration